raviprakash11/MusicRecommendationSystem/README.md

 Data source: https://www.kaggle.com/tomigelo/spotify-audio-features/

-steps to run the code :
+Steps to run codes:

+  1. Run Anaconda-Navigator
-   1. open anaconda.
+     1. Open Jupyter-notebook.
-    -   run jupyter notebook.
-    -   run all the file of .ipynb extension to your local machine.
+     2. Open all the .ipynb file in your local machine.
+     3. Run all the Cell.
+     4.    minimize it

+  2. Run XAMPP
+     1. Configure for CGI-BIN python script.
+     2. Start Server.
+     3. Run index.html file.